Eurozapp21/able/replit.md

 - July 08, 2025.
 Updated About Us page with authentic company content provided by user, including complete product range details and multi-sensory room specialization.
 Removed "Our Journey" timeline section and conditional newsletter rendering.
 Reduced header image height for better proportions and implemented cleaner, more focused design
 - July 08, 2025.
 Added authentic company vision statement emphasizing customer experience, customized solutions, education for healthcare professionals, global collaborations, and "the Ability to Dream" philosophy
 - July 08, 2025.
 Added additional professional therapy session image to About Us page showing hands-on rehabilitation work, creating a more comprehensive visual representation of company services
+- July 08, 2025.
+Removed "Our Core Values" and "Our Expertise" sections from About Us page to streamline content and focus on essential company information

 ## User Preferences